jordanshatford/youtube-downloader/README.md

 - `web`: A web application developed in [SvelteKit](https://kit.svelte.dev/).

 ### Packages:
-- `client`: A TypeScript API client generated from the OpenAPI specification for the API using [OpenAPI Typescript Codegen](https://github.com/ferdikoomen/openapi-typescript-codegen/blob/master/docs/basic-usage.md).
+- `client`: A TypeScript API client generated from the OpenAPI specification for the API using [OpenAPI TypeScript Codegen](https://github.com/ferdikoomen/openapi-typescript-codegen/blob/master/docs/basic-usage.md).
 - `config`: Common configs shared between other packages and apps in the monorepo.
 - `ui`: A UI library used by the project developed in [Svelte](https://svelte.dev/).